Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Junee, placing the area among the bottom 25% of areas assessed nationally

-In FY-26, $1.2 million in commercial development approvals have been recorded, demonstrating the area's residential nature.
-Compared to the Rest of NSW, Junee records markedly lower building activity, at 52.0% below the regional average per person.
+New properties are constructed at an average expected construction cost value of $466,000, indicating a focus on the premium segment with upmarket properties.
+Additionally, $1.2 million in commercial development approvals have been recorded this financial year, reflecting the area's residential nature.
+Compared to Rest of NSW, Junee records markedly lower building activity, 52.0% below regional average per person as of June 2021.
 This scarcity typically strengthens demand and prices for existing properties.
-Nationally, the area's activity is also below average, reflecting its maturity and possible planning constraints.
 New building activity shows 77.0% standalone homes and 23.0% medium and high-density housing, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
-This reflects a considerable change from the current housing mix of 93.0% houses, likely due to reduced availability of development sites and shifting lifestyle demands and affordability requirements.
+This represents a considerable change from the current housing mix of 93.0% houses, reflecting reduced availability of development sites and shifting lifestyle demands and affordability requirements.

 Frequently Asked Questions - Development